expbor/space.expbor.webscraping.freelance/README.md

 ## Description

-This app scrapes the projects of www.freelance.de
+This script scrapes the projects of www.freelance.de

 Starting from the start url:
 ![grafik](https://github.com/user-attachments/assets/165a2ab9-e78a-4a45-bfab-7fb213f95a59)